 - reporting of non-emergency crime incidents

-Find out about these services below, or download our Drug Issue Help resource.
+Find out about these services below, or download our Local drug issues: Key contacts resource.

 Call 000 in an emergency.
 This includes drug overdoses, illegal activities or if someone is in danger.

 If you find a syringe in a street or park or want someone to pick up a syringe from your property, you can request syringe management services online or by calling us on 9205 5555 (available 24 hours).
 Find out more about syringe disposal in Yarra.